JacobHautaniemi/jacobhautaniemi.github.io/index.md

 <br>
 <img src="images/MRI.jpg?raw=true"/>
 <br>
 <p>Within my undergraduate classwork I have taken a keen interest to the operation of MRI.
 As an aspiring mathematician and physcist, I am able to pursue this from two disjoint yet complimentary perspectives.
-Truly, it is quantum physics that provides the theoretical framework for operation, but mathematics that allows for the extraction of this data in meaningful ways. <br> Acknowledgement to Evelyn Chen for her contribution on this task.</p>
+Truly, it is quantum physics that provides the theoretical framework for operation, but mathematics that allows for the extraction of this data in meaningful ways. <br> <i>Acknowledgement to Evelyn Chen for her contribution on this task.</i></p>

 ---
 [Biased Migration of Chemotherapy](/pdf/Poster.pdf)